Updated on October 16, 2024

 What is Leukoplakia?

-There are different types of leukoplakia:
+The different types of leukoplakia include:

-• Non-homogenous — white or white and red patches with a non-uniform appearance and irregular surface texture.
+• Non-homogenous — White or white and red patches with a non-uniform appearance and irregular surface texture.

 What Causes Leukoplakia?

 The cause of leukoplakia is unknown, but it’s thought to be related to chronic irritation or inflammation of the mucous membranes.
+Leukoplakia is also strongly associated with tobacco use.

 In some parts of the world, chewing betel is a common practice that can increase the risk of leukoplakia.
-It can also happen because of wearing ill-fitting dentures or having broken or sharp teeth that rub against the cheeks or tongue.
+Other risk factors include:

 • Alcohol consumption